koolleeo/Bootstrap-Portfolio/README.md

 * Links should navigate to the appropriate sections
 * A jumbotron featuring your picture, your name, and any other information you'd like to include.
 * A section displaying your work in grid.
-* If you need to use placeholder image use: https://placehold.co/
 * Use bootstrap cards for each project.
 The description should give a brief overview of the work.
 * A skills section.
 List out the skills you expect to learn from the bootcamp.
 * An about / contact section.
 An "About Me" section in the same row.